emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 In the scenario described above, when the source IP address is recognized as malicious (low reputation), the monitored system is protected by automatically setting up a firewall rule to drop all traffic from the attacker.
 Depending on the active response, this firewall rule is temporary or permanent.

-On Linux systems, the Wazuh agent usually integrates with the local Iptables firewall for this purpose.
+On Linux systems, the siem agent usually integrates with the local Iptables firewall for this purpose.
 On Windows systems, instead, it uses the null routing technique (also known as blackholing).
 Below you can find the configuration to define two scripts that are used for automated connection blocking:

 ```xml
     <command>